cTn-dev/Excavator-GUI/README.md

 ### TODO List
 - Better support for AMD cards - i currently don't own an AMD card, so this might take a while, sorry :(
-- AMD Support is currently disabled (Can be enabled in Settings section)
 - Have a feature idea?
 Let me know through the Issue section [here](https://github.com/cTn-dev/Excavator-GUI/issues)

 ### Known Issues